faithfulco/faithfulco.github.io/content/project/external-project/index.md

 ---
-title: External Project
+title: Machine Learning Techniques for Adaptive Ransomware Intrusion Detection
-summary: Machine Learning Techniques for Adaptive Ransomware Intrusion Detection
+summary: This PhD research project focuses on developing an adaptive intrusion detection system that leverages advanced machine learning algorithms to detect and mitigate emerging ransomware threats.
+By designing novel ML techniques capable of analysing large-scale datasets of ransomware samples and benign files, the project aims to create a highly accurate and responsive defence against rapidly evolving ransomware attacks.
 tags:
   - Ransomware
   - Malware